UCC-Batch-26/basic-monorepo-template/CODE_CONVENTION.md

 - Always handle errors in controllers and middleware if necessary.
 - Provide meaningful error messages in the response to help diagnose issues.
 - Use a proper status for each response.

-## Validation Middleware

-- Use middleware for validating request bodies, query parameters, or headers.
-- You can add libraries to help you.